Lastaapps/nac_coloring/README.md

-# Flexible realizations existence: NP-completeness on sparse graphs and algorithms
+# Algorithms for NAC-coloring search - implementation and benchmarks

 *Petr Laštovička and Jan Legerský*